 Google aims to surface the best answer in the featured snippet — so make sure your content is up to par.

-Regurgitating information already on the web won’t do you any good — especially when attempting to bump down a competitor.
+Regurgitating information already on the web won’t get you far — especially if you’re trying to bump down a competitor.

 Review current featured snippets before crafting your answer.
 Put extra thought and research into your answer so it provides more helpful information to users.

-Search engines look for the best answer first and credibility often comes second.
+Search engines look for the best answer first, while credibility often comes second.
 That means if you’re up against powerhouse websites on page 1, you still have a shot at beating them out.

 If competitors have snagged the Google Answer Box for a particular keyword, restructure your blog or webpage to directly answer the question.
-You’ll be surprised how easy it is to bump down competitors with comprehensive, high-quality information.
+You’ll be surprised that it’s possible to bump down competitors with comprehensive, high-quality information.